mwiha/new-blog/README.md

 # STEVE'S BLOG APP
-Blog-X is a personal blogging website where you can create and share your opinions and other users can read and comment on them. blog-x also has random quotes that inspire the users.
+BLOG-APP is a personal blogging website where you can create and share your opinions and other users can read and comment on them. blog-x also has random quotes that inspire the users.

 ## Author
 > Kebaso Steve Ongati